 - Give generous parameters for tests and exams:

 - Give students additional time to upload answers.
 For example, if a two-hour test starts at 4:00 pm, allow students to upload their completed test in the 6:00 pm to 6:30 pm window.

-- Have a backup strategy for students to submit answers if the primary way doesn't work for them.
-For example sendit.uwaterloo.ca might be a good option for emailing large files.
+- Have a backup strategy for students to submit answers if the primary way doesn't work.
+For example IST's Sendit secure file transfer service might be a good option for large files.

-Waterloo's Guidelines Pertaining to Learning Resources and Field Trips: These guidelines explain what ancillary fees can or cannot be collected from students with regard to learning resources (for example, lab coats, digital resources, software, etc.) and field trips.
+Waterloo Secretariat's Guidelines Pertaining to Learning Resources and Field Trips explain what ancillary fees can or cannot be collected from students with regard to learning resources (for example, lab coats, digital resources, software, etc.) and field trips.
 Additional guidance has now been provided for Temporary Covid-19 Learning Resources Exceptions.